Ankr-network/ankr-docs/docs/Earn/liquid-staking/liquid-staking.md

 Check out [**Ankr Earn**](https://www.ankr.com/earn/)
 :::

+## Types of Liquid Staking tokens

+There are two types of Liquid Staking tokens: reward earning tokens and reward bearing tokens.

+### Reward earning tokens

+Reward earning tokens, aka rebase tokens, represent the staked asset.
+They distribute staking rewards through a rebasing process on a daily basis, i.e. grow in number.
+For example, rewards from Ethereum staking will be distributed daily through rebasing, and aETHb holders' balance in their wallet will increase on a daily basis.

+For more detail, read [about rebase on CoinMarketCap](https://coinmarketcap.com/alexandria/glossary/rebase).

+### Reward bearing tokens

+Reward bearing tokens represent the staked asset plus all future staking rewards.
+They don't grow in number but grow in value.
+For example, the fair value of 1 aETHc token vs. ETH increases over time as staking rewards accumulate, i.e. 1 aETHc becomes worth increasingly more than 1 ETH.

 ## How do I get Liquid Staking tokens?

 Liquid Staking tokens are automatically issued to your Ankr Earn Dashboard when you successfully stake assets such as ETH, AVAX, FTM, BNB.